miraabela/miraabela.github.io/essays/jsintro.md

 ##  Javascript: Now that's Wild

-Dangerous, dynamic, adaptable, non-conforming, and vague are adjectives you'd think would be used to describe a "bad boy" that your parents warned you about.
+Dangerous, dynamic, adaptable, non-conforming, and vague are adjectives you'd think would be used to describe a "bad boy" that your parents warned you about to never date.
+In this case, that "bad boy" is Javascript.
+Coming from a Java and C/C++ perspective, little did I know that Javascript is what I have been yearning for in the long, arduous nights I spent with Java defining types and

 Equality Operators